-In 2008, reserves held were comprised of \$1.32 million of case reserves and \$3.12 million of bulk reserves (net of reserve discounts).
-That equates to more than \$2.36 held in bulk reserves for each \$1 of case reserves.
+In 2009, reserves held were comprised of \$1.36 million of case reserves and \$2.81 million of bulk reserves (net of reserve discounts), approximately \$2.07 of bulk reserve for each \$1 of case reserve.

 While it must be emphasized that reserves represent estimates of claim costs, and that the risk exists that the reserves could prove to be insufficient, it has been SILBA's history that, overall, reserves established have exceeded the amounts ultimately required to fulfill claim liabilities.
 As a result, excess amounts are eventually released, increasing members' dividends.
-In 2008, SILBA's losses and loss adjustment expenses incurred include the release of \$785,000 of prior years' reserves resulting from subsequent favorable loss development, and in 2007 \$1.24 million of prior years' reserves were released.
+In 2009, SILBA's losses and loss adjustment expenses incurred include the release of \$463,000 of prior years' reserves resulting from subsequent favorable loss development, and in 2008 \$786,000 of prior years' reserves were released.

-Year in and year out, SILBA has been fulfilling its mission to be the highest quality and most costeffective long term solution for the workers compensation needs of lumber business in Massachusetts.
+Year in and year out, SILBA has been fulfilling its mission to be the highest quality and most cost-effective long term solution for the workers compensation needs of lumber business in Massachusetts.